christopherobin/mage/docs/production/Readme.md

 make restart
 ```

-To have a **zero-downtime restart of all workers** (please note that the master will *not* be
+To have a **zero-downtime restart of all workers**:
-restarted, so this should only be used for micro-pushes):

 ```sh
 make reload
 ```

+> **Important**: Please note that the master will *not* be restarted, so this should only be used
+> for micro-pushes where the version did not change.
+If the version did change, master and worker
+> will not be able to communicate!

 To **stop the game**: